Is 1.2TB of Internet Data Enough?

 Video

-Video files are probably the biggest data hogs in most households.
+Video files make up slightly less than half of all data usage in residential internet service, taken as a whole.
 Whether it’s streaming services like Netflix or Hulu, broadcasting/uploading to Twitch or YouTube, or video conferencing on Zoom or Microsoft Teams, video files simply take up a lot of data.

 Video quality has a big impact on data usage.
 The table below shows how dramatically video quality affects the amount of data required to stream on Netflix: